KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/advancing.md

 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;Basically, it will execute task_one on mondays, tuesdays, and wednesdays; task_two on thursdays, fridays, and saturdays; otherwise, it stopps.
+&ensp;&ensp;&ensp;&ensp;Basically, it will execute task_one on mondays, tuesdays, and wednesdays; task_two on thursdays, fridays, and saturdays; otherwise, it stops.
 You can find the entire code <a href="https://github.com/KattsonBastos/astro-airflow-certification/blob/main/dag_authoring/astro/dags/branching_operator_example.py
 ">here</a>.
 First, we implemented the tasks and the conditioning function:
 </p>